 As hinted at earlier, the pizza at T. Anthony's, in the eyes of some, is comparable to some of the greats in and around Boston, including Regina's in the North End, Santarpio's in East Boston, and Pleasant Cafe in Roslindale, and it is one of the relatively few New York-style pies in the region that is well worth seeking out.
 The pizza has a thin and mostly dry crust that has no corn meal on the bottom, and is more chewy than cracker-like, and the sauce is a touch more sweet than that of other pizzerias, almost tasting like that of the sweet sauces so often used with Sicilian pizza slices.
 On top of the sauce lies a mix of cheeses that gives T. Anthony's pizza a bit of a bite to it, while the cheese also has a good amount of oil--though not enough to overwhelm the rest of the ingredients.
 The eatery also has subs for those who might not be in the mood for pizza, with their steak and cheese being a standout, using chunks of steak rather than the shaved steak that is more typically used in this area.

 BU students are indeed fortunate to have such a great pizza place within walking distance of most of their campus.
-But if you are not a BU student, don't fret, as there is enough parking near T. Anthony's to be able to get there with relative ease (and the Green Line passes right by it, too).
-Whether you are a college student on a budget, or a person who has graduated years ago and now lives in the suburbs, T. Anthony's is certainly a dining spot that should be on your short list of places to get outstanding pizza.
+But if you are not a BU student, don't fret, as there is usually enough parking near T. Anthony's to be able to get there with relative ease (and the Green Line passes right by it, too).
+Whether you are a college student on a budget or a person who has graduated years ago and now lives in the suburbs, T. Anthony's is certainly a spot that should be on your short list of places to get outstanding pizza.

-Copyright © 2007-2014, Boston's Hidden Restaurants (www.hiddenboston.com).
+Copyright © 2007-2018, Boston's Hidden Restaurants (www.hiddenboston.com).